BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I figured out who shot first (Han or Greedo) according to different group ages.
 I also modified some of the old plots.

 **Thoughts**: Tomorrow I will finish the challenge!
 And I will also try my best to finish the Star Wars project.
 I have to write my thoughts on the challenge and my experience through it on the DataQuest forum.

+### Day 100: June 15, 2020

+**Today's Progress**: Today I finished the project and the #100DaysOfCode challenge!

+**Thoughts**: Incredible!
+I coded for 100 days and missed just 2 days, I will definitely take up this challenge again.